dhanyg/wpu-contact/README.md

   ```
 - install nodemon (if not installed):
   `npm install -g nodemon`
-- install the dependency
+- install the dependency:
   `npm install`
-- Run app
+- Run app:
   `npm run start` or `nodemon app.js`
 - Open browser and go to `http://localhost:3000`